 The two lungs are found in the chest - one on the right side and one on the left side.
 They are separated by the heart, which lies in between them.

-Air that we breathe enters the nose, flows through the pharynx (throat) and larynx (voice box) and enters the trachea (windpipe).
+Air that we breathe enters the nose, flows through the throat (pharynx) and voice box (larynx) and enters the windpipe (trachea).
 The trachea eventually divides into two parts called bronchi.
 The right main bronchus (bronchus is the word for one of the bronchi) supplies the right lung; the left main bronchus supplies the left lung.
 These bronchi then go on to divide into smaller bronchi.
 Eventually, the bronchi become known as bronchioles - the smallest air tubes in the lungs.
 This system of air tubes can be thought of as an upside down tree, with the trachea being the main trunk and the bronchi and bronchioles being the branches.
 The medical term for all the air tubes is the respiratory tract.

 At the end of the smallest bronchioles are alveoli.
 Alveoli are tiny sacs that are lined by a very thin layer of cells.
 They also have an excellent blood supply.
 The tiny alveoli are the place where oxygen enters the blood and where carbon dioxide (CO2) leaves the blood.

-What are the causes of coughing up blood?
+What are the causes of coughing up blood (haemoptysis)?

 There are many possible causes.
 Below is a brief overview of the more common and important causes:

-For example, acute bronchitis (infection of the bronchi) and pneumonia (infection of the lung tissue) are perhaps the most common causes of mild bouts of coughing up blood.
-But, infection anywhere in the airways may potentially cause haemoptysis.
-Typically, the blood is mixed up with sputum.
-Also, other symptoms related to the infection will normally be present such as fever and cough.
+Infection of the airways (bronchi), called acute bronchitis, and infection of the lung tissue, called pneumonia, are perhaps the most common causes of mild bouts of coughing up blood.
+However, infection anywhere in the airways may potentially cause haemoptysis.
+Typically, the blood is mixed up with spit (sputum).
+Also, other symptoms related to the infection will normally be present such as high temperature (fever) and cough.
 Typically, the haemoptysis goes when the infection clears.
 Often no further tests are needed if the haemoptysis is clearly linked to the infection and then goes.

 Tuberculosis (TB) infection of the lung used to be a very common cause of haemoptysis.
 However, TB is now uncommon in the UK.

-Most lung cancers arise from cells which line the airways (bronchi).
-One of the earliest symptoms of lung cancer is often coughing up blood or bloodstained sputum.
+Most lung cancers arise from cells which line the bronchi.
+One of the earliest symptoms of lung cancer can be coughing up blood or bloodstained sputum.
 This may even be the first symptom before any other symptoms develop.
 Most lung cancers develop in people over the age of 50, most commonly in smokers.
-But, sometimes unusual types of lung cancer can affect younger non-smoking people.
+However, sometimes unusual types of lung cancer can affect younger non-smoking people.
 Various other symptoms usually also develop and are explained in the separate leaflet called Lung Cancer.

 Bronchiectasis is an abnormal widening of one or more airways.
 Extra mucus is made in the abnormal airways, which is prone to infection.
 The main symptom is a cough which produces a lot of sputum.
 You may also cough up some blood from the abnormal inflamed airway.
 This is typically just small amounts of blood now and then.
 Occasionally, a large amount of blood can be coughed up.
 There are various underlying causes of bronchiectasis.
 For example, a previous severe lung infection, some inherited conditions, and some other conditions that can damage part of an airway.

 Inhaled objects can cause damage to an airway and lead to haemoptysis.
-For example, an inhaled peanut or small toy is sometimes a cause in small children.
-Other types of trauma (injury) to a lung or airway can cause haemoptysis.
+For example, an inhaled peanut or small toy may sometimes be a cause in small children.
+Other types of injury to a lung or airway can cause haemoptysis.